Table of Contents

 Then how the creation of these waves that are not visible with our naked eye.
 Note the transmitter, a nifty little device that makes an electrical signal.
 It all starts from here.
 Then it converts that signal to electromagnetic waves and then transmits them into the air with an antenna.
 Out there, these waves travel at the speed of light (which is pretty fast) all the way until they hit an antenna receiver.
 Once the waves make it to the receiver, which changes them back into an electrical signal that can be used for sound or data or another installment of your favorite ham radio show.

 Let’s put that into a real example.
 When we switch to the walkie talkie PTT button, the transmitter within the walkie-talkie may convert our voice to radio waves.
 The electromagnetic wave is then sent into the atmosphere and it spreads among the air to reach remote receivers wherever our hardware can be installed.
-A little ways off, your friend hears and catches that wave with his walkie talkie with its antenna, converts it back into sound and voilà!
-Basically you are talking without a phone or a huge reels of cable.
+A little ways off, your friend hears and catches that wave with his walkie talkie with its antenna, converts it back into sound and voilà !
+Basically you are talking without a phone or a huge reel of cable.

 Radio transmission is nice because it’s right now, even thousands of miles can have zero lag.
 Looks like magic, but more science and less bunnies.